Singular equivalences to locally coherent hearts of commutative noetherian rings: Krause's recollement for locally coherent Grothendieck categories

-Let $\Gcal$ be a locally coherent Grothendieck category such that $\D(\Gcal)$ is compactly generated.
-Our goal is to extend \cite[Corollary 4.3]{K05} from the locally noetherian to the locally coherent case, that is, to show that Krause's recollement exists for $\Gcal$.

-This was shown by Šťovíček \cite[Theorem 7.7]{St} under the additional assumption that $\Gcal$ admits a set of finitely presented generators of finite Yoneda projective dimension (see \cite[Hypothesis 7.1]{St}).
-This assumption implies that $\D(\Gcal)$ is compactly generated, but it is strictly stronger: we demonstrate an example, which is a Happel-Reiten-Smal\o~ tilt in the derived category of a commutative noetherian ring, in \cref{example:hyp7.1}.
+Our goal in this section is to prove the same result for $\Gcal$ locally coherent, rather than locally noetherian.
+Such a result was already established by Šťovíček \cite[Theorem 7.7]{St}, but under the additional assumption that $\Gcal$ admits a set of finitely presented generators of finite projective dimension (see \cite[Hypothesis 7.1]{St}).
+This assumption implies that $\D(\Gcal)$ is compactly generated, but it is strictly stronger: we demonstrate it with an example, which is a Happel-Reiten-Smal\o~ tilt in the derived category of a commutative noetherian ring, in \cref{example:hyp7.1}.
 Our approach here is closer to the original one of Krause, but relies on some of the results of Šťovíček \cite[Section 6]{St} (these do not depend on the aforementioned \cite[Hypothesis 7.1]{St}).

 Recall that $\fp \Gcal$ denotes the subcategory of all finitely presented objects of $\Gcal$, an exact abelian subcategory in case $\Gcal$ is locally coherent.
 Our starting point is the following result of Šťovíček.